National Finals - Brain Bee

 It is a live Q&A competition about the neuroscience for middle and high school students.
 The best young brains in our country are quizzed about the brain and how it relates to intelligence, memory, emotions, sensations, movement, stress, aging, sleep, and brain disorders such as drug addiction, Alzheimer's and stroke.
 The brain bee is an attempt to motivate our youth to learn about the brain, capture their imagination, and inspire them to pursue careers in biomedical research on brain

-This Brain Bee contest is scheduled to take place during the National Finals.
-Please see the Contest Schedule for timings.
+This brain bee contest is scheduled to take place during the NorthSouth National Finals.
+Please see the Program Schedule.

 The International Brain Bee is founded and directed by Prof. Norbert Myslinski, University of Maryland, and is part of the International Brain Awareness Week.
 The BAW is an effort by brain scientists in 29 countries to educate the public about the importance of brain research, spearheaded by the DANA Alliance and the Society for Neuroscience.
 Please click here for information on the International Brain Bee.